mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 ## How to Intern Like It's 1999

-Interning is expensive but, it lowers memory usage as copies of same string can be disposed of.
+Interning has cpu overhead, but it lowers memory usage as copies of same string can be disposed of.
 If a program deals with lots of low-cardinality — a fancy wording for _"repeating values"_ — string interning is the way to go.
 This scenario is especially common when unmarshalling data.